Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-I work for a company called BoogerPickers — we help businesses better manage their digital booger picking technologies, and when I came across your website and assessed the tools you’re using, I realized this is a great opportunity for us to help you.
+I work for a company called BoogerPickers.
+We help businesses better manage their digital booger-picking technologies.
+When I came across your website and assessed the tools you’re using, I realized this is an excellent opportunity for us to help you.

-Enables access to smaller, difficult to reach boogers in order to increase successful booger extraction
+- Enables access to smaller, difficult-to-reach boogers to increase successful booger extraction

-Companies similar to yours in the industry rely on us to be the foundation for their entire booger picking stack and I think HubSpot Inc. could definitely see the value in BoogerPickers as well.
+Companies similar to yours in the industry rely on us as the foundation for their entire booger-picking stack, and HubSpot Inc. could definitely see the value in BoogerPickers as well.

 I’d love the opportunity to share this in a bit more detail and hear your feedback.